holler4amarshall/demo-auto-test-android/README.md

 * Install / Configure [Genymotion](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm)  on your computer as follows:
   1. Add a virtual device: 'Custom Phone - 6.0.0 - API 23 - 768x1280

-      Note that the tests can be executed on real device or different emulators other than noted above.
-      If changing these settings, please ensure that Appium points to the correct device.

 * Install SeriesGuide application to your emulator via command line (you can execute these commands from your Android-SDK folder)